Find Affordable College Courses

 Poplarville, MS

-Pearl River Community College came in at #10 in this year’s edition of the Best Value Nursing Associate Degree Schools in Mississippi ranking.
-Pearl River Community College is a small public school located in the remote area of Poplarville.
+Pearl River Community College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
+It came in at #10 on the list.
+Pearl River Community College is a small public school located in the rural area of Poplarville.

-Pearl River Community College undergraduate students pay an average of $3,500 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Pearl River Community College are $3,500 a year.
 The average amount in student loans that nursing majors at Pearl River Community College take out while working on their Associate Degree is $16,450.

 Read full report on Nursing at Pearl River Community College